lolzz77/go-to-symbol/README.md

 - Will not re-extract the symbols, users have to run `Go to symbol: refresh tree` in order to re-trigger the extension to extract the symbols.
 3. If it doesn't support the langauge, you can write up your own (language).json file.
 4. You can refer existing (language).json on how to write that.
-5. It will create (language).json with empty content in the path shows by the command `Go to symbol: show path`
+5. It will create (language).json with empty content in the path shows by the command `Go to symbol: open JSON file`

 # How to
 1. Just install the extension.